chazovtema/limited_aiogram/README.md

 - 20 requests/sec to group
 - 1 message per second to individual chat

-# Main Features

-The following restrictions are currently implemented:

-- Limit 30 requests per second for all users
--  1 message/sec to individual chats

 # Usage

 The code below patches the original Bot class from aiogram, these changes are not reversible!